 In 2018, Moroccan authorities arrested Taoufik Bouachrine, publisher of the independent newspaper Akhbar al-Youm, on sexual assault, trafficking, and rape charges, for which he remains in prison, according to CPJ research.
 Local journalists and press freedom advocates say they believe those charges are in retaliation for his critical reporting, according to CPJ research.

-Afaf Bernani, who was named as one of Bouachrine’s victims, was imprisoned in April 2018 after she denied the allegations and accused Moroccan authorities of falsifying her testimony, according to news reports.
+In June 2018, Afaf Bernani, who was named as one of Bouachrine’s victims, was sentenced to six months in prison for perjury and defamation after she denied the allegations and accused Moroccan authorities of falsifying her testimony, Bernani told CPJ over the phone.